joolsmtw/joolsmtw.github.com/about.md

 title: About
 permalink: /about/
 ---
+Call me Julie, Julka or Jul.
 Weirdo with interest in pretty much anything, but specifically political economy, languages and computer science.

 ### Contact me